r-forge/exams/jekyll/assets/posts/2017-08-14-boxhist/boxhist.md

 * The boxplot shows _no_ outliers.
 * A quarter of the observations is smaller than which value?
 * A quarter of the observations is greater than which value?
-* Half of the observations are greater than which value?
+* Half of the observations are smaller than which value?

 Solution
 ========